a8h/GameOfLife/README.md

 # Conway's Game of Life
+Visualizing Conway's Game of Life on the terminal.

 ## Usage
 Run Game of Life with default settings (grid size equals size of the terminal window):